Elisabeth Waldo

-Elisabeth Ann Dentzel (née Waldo; is an American former violinist, composer, conductor, and ethnomusicologist.
+Elisabeth Ann Dentzel (née Waldo; born June 18, 1918), better known as Elisabeth Waldo, is an American former violinist, composer, conductor and ethnomusicologist.

 Biography

 Family

-Elisabeth Ann Waldo was born in Tacoma, Washington to Jane Althea Blodgett, a singer trained at the Boston Conservatory of Music, and Benjamin Franklin Waldo, a descendant of Ralph Waldo Emerson.
-She and her younger sister, actress Janet Waldo, were raised in Yakima.
+Elisabeth Ann Waldo was born on June 18, 1918 in Tacoma, Washington, to Jane Althea Blodgett, a singer trained at the Boston Conservatory of Music, and Benjamin Franklin Waldo, a descendant of Ralph Waldo Emerson.
+She was the third-born of four siblings.
+Her younger sister was voice artist/actress Janet Waldo.

-She married Carl Schaefer Dentzel, son of Edward P. Dentzel, a councilman and mayor of Beverly Hills, and Mrs. Emma P. Dentzel, co-founder of the park system for Beverly Hills.
-Waldo and her husband shared a love of Asian and Native American culture and artifacts, and he served as director of the Southwest Museum in Los Angeles.
-The couple had two sons, Dana and Paul.
+Waldo married Carl Dentzel in 1948, son of Edward P. Dentzel, a councilman and mayor of Beverly Hills, and Emma P. Dentzel, co-founder of the park system for Beverly Hills.
+Waldo and her husband shared a love of Asian and Native American culture and artifacts and he served as director of the Southwest Museum in Los Angeles.
+The marriage produced two children.